 Born and based in Barcelona, Cayetano Soto has created work for major companies worldwide.
 His technical, high-pitched and unpredictable choreography can be seen at international festivals in Europe, USA and Canada.

 Soto started his dance education in Barcelona at the Instituto del Teatre and continued his studies at the Koninklijke Conservatorium in The Hague.
 After receiving his degree in Classical Dance, Soto danced with IT Dansa Barcelona in 1997, before joining Ballet Theatre Munich a year later where he created several successful ballets and one of his first signature pieces, Fugaz.

 Since 2005, Soto has worked as a freelance choreographer and has received commissions from Ballet BC, Nederlands Dans Theater, Royal Ballet of Flanders, Zürich Ballet, Balé da Cidade de São Paulo, BJM Montréal, Introdans, Introdans voor de Jeugd, Gauthier Dance Company, Companhia Nacional de Bailado, Perm Opera Ballet Theater, Národní Divadlo Brno, Aspen Santa Fe Ballet, Tanz Luzern Theater, Ballet Hispanico, Maggio Danza Opera di Firenze, BalletX in Philadelphia, Györi Ballet and Northwest Dance Project in Portland.
 He also created several ballets with German companies, such as Stuttgart Ballet, Staatstheater Braunschweig, Hessisches Staats Ballett Wiesbaden, Augsburg Ballett, Ballett im Revier, Staatstheater Nürnberg and Ballett Dortmund.

 In 2009, he began a continuous collaboration with Aspen Santa Fe Ballet and Introdans voor de Jeugd, creating a number of new ballets.
 For Ballett Dortmund he created a new full evening version of Carmen.
 Due to the success in Dortmund, Národní Divadlo Brno in Czech Republic staged Carmen in 2010.

-Since September 2015, Cayetano has been appointed resident choreographer at Ballet BC for three seasons.
+Since September 2015, Cayetano has been appointed resident choreographer at Ballet BC for the next three seasons.

 Arte 1 Brazil broadcasted a documentary of six episodes of Cayetano Soto’s 2015 creation ADASTRA for Balé da Cidade de São Paulo.
 ADASTRA was nominated for Best Dance Performance of the Year by the press in São Paulo.